126 Windsor Street, Richmond: History

-126 Windsor Street

-126 Windsor St was built c.
+126 Windsor Street was built c.
 1840 for ex-convict turned successful businessman John Town (senior) and his wife Mary Pickett.
 Town had arrived in Australia in 1800 and after gaining his freedom had operated a milling business at Kurrajong.

 In the late 1970s, the building was threatened with demolition for a planned car yard.
 Demolition had already commenced when the building was purchased by the state government on the advice of the Heritage Council of New South Wales, the first to be acquired under new heritage preservation powers.
 The work on 126 Windsor Street was intended to serve as an example of the way a building in poor condition which was threatened by demolition can be restored and given a new lease of life at a moderate cost.

 The Heritage Council auctioned the property in 1985.
 It was at some stage used as "Heritage Cottage", a museum and coffee shop, but this is no longer operating.